zhukovv/orpi-sdk/README.md

 *keypad* - sample of working with matrix keypad

-*modem* - script for 3G connection for some mobile operators.
+*modem* - scripts for 3G connection for some mobile operators.
 You can tweak it for yours, just change CUSTOM_APN, APN_USER and APN_PASS

-*scrips* - some useful scripts
+*scripts* - some useful scripts

 *orpi_application* - read data from all the sensors